LuiseFreese/mermaid/docs/intro.md

 # Welcome to Mermaid to Dataverse Converter

-The **Mermaid to Dataverse Converter** is a powerful tool that converts Mermaid ERD diagrams into fully functional Microsoft Dataverse solutions.
+The **Mermaid to Dataverse Converter** is a powerful tool that converts [Mermaid.js](https://mermaid.js.org/) ERD diagrams into fully functional Microsoft Dataverse solutions.
 This tool streamlines the process of creating Dataverse data models, saving hours of manual configuration.

 ## What You Can Do